Basketball

 During her freshman year, she was an All-Big Ten Honorable Mention and a selection on the Big Ten All-Freshman Team.

-Other returners for the Trojans include: Sophomore guard Rian Forestier, redshirt freshman forward Laura Williams, redshirt freshman forward and sophomore guard Brooklyn Shamblin.
+Other returners for the Trojans include: Sophomore guard Rian Forestier, redshirt freshman forward Laura Williams and sophomore guard Brooklyn Shamblin.

 Graduating (2):